 During the two pilot trials from 2015 to 2017 that were required to permit the seasonal disinfection program in our operating Approvals issued through Nova Scotia Environment (NSE), the majority of bacteria levels detected remained below recreational swimming limits for E.coli, Fecal Coliform and Enterococci.
 However, Halifax Water continued to turn the UV systems on at each facility for the swim in the Herring Cove area.
 Please click the following link for sample results.

-Halifax Water is currently seeking approval by NSE to adjust our Approvals to allow for the UV systems to remain off continuously between November 1 and April 30 at Halifax, Dartmouth and Eastern Passage Wastewater Treatment Facilities.
+In December 2020, Halifax Water received approval by NSE to adjust our Approvals to allow for the UV systems to remain off continuously between November 1 and April 30 at Halifax, Dartmouth and Eastern Passage Wastewater Treatment Facilities.
 Given the distance these outfalls are away from Herring Cove and the fact that the measured bacteria levels from these facilities are generally within the acceptable swimming limits, this adjustment will not impact water quality in the Herring Cove area.
-Halifax Water is also requesting a variance to allow the UV system to remain off at Herring Cove WWTF during this period, for this 2020/21 year only, where the Polar Bear swim has been cancelled due to COVID-19.
+Halifax Water has also received approval from NSE to allow the UV system to remain off at Herring Cove WWTF during this period, for this 2020/21 year only, where the Polar Bear swim has been cancelled due to COVID-19.
 Halifax Water uses the time when UV systems are turned off at each facility to undertake extensive maintenance and cleaning of the systems to ensure they are properly operating during the summer months when recreational activities are increased.
 The two-week period of turning the UV system back on (between December 24 and January 2) interrupts and impacts the efficiency of these maintenance activities.
 It should also be noted that turning the systems off also reduces the Green House Gasses (GHG) produced by operations at the Wastewater Treatment Facilities.

 Frequently Asked Questions